wso2/docs-choreo-dev/en/docs/references/alerting.md

 ![Out of Memory alert email](../assets/img/alerting/oom-email.png){.cInlineImage-full}

 This email contains details about your component and the number of times this event occurred within the alert monitoring period.
 You can check the logs and the memory usage during that time interval by clicking **Check in Portal**.
-This takes you to the Observability view of that particular component.
+This takes you to the **Observability** tab of that particular component.
 You can also contact WSO2 for support via the **Contact us** link provided at the bottom of the alert email.

 #### Troubleshoot Out of Memory error

-When you click the Check in Portal button you will be redirected to the Observe page of the component in the Choreo console.
+When you click **Check in Portal**, you are redirected to the **Observe** tab of the component in the Choreo Console.

 ![OOM Troubleshooting](../assets/img/alerting/oom-troubleshooting.png){.cInlineImage-full}